KarlOfDuty/CustomLoadouts/README.md

-# PersonalItems
+# CustomLoadouts
-An smod plugin similar to default-item but for specific players instead of classes.
+An smod plugin which gives out custom items and ammo amounts to classes on spawn, with configurable random chance and

 ## Installation

-Extract the release zip and place the contents in sm_plugins
+Extract the release zip and place the contents in sm_plugins.

 ## Config

 This plugin has it's own config which is placed in your global config folder when the plugin is run for the first time.

-The plugin only has one option in the server config, `pi_config`, which can be used to change which plugin config to use, default value is `config.yml`.
+The plugin only has one option in the server config, `cl_config`, which can be used to change which plugin config to use, default value is `config.yml`.

 Default config:
 ```yaml